 In 1833 a canal was opened to Bridgwater.
 Goods like coals, tiles and timber were transported along it.
 A railway from Bridgwater to Glastonbury was opened in 1854.

 Moreover in the 19th century new technology meant better soil drainage and so more prosperous farming in the area.

 A hall was added to the rear of the Town Hall in 1930.
 In 1959 the Chalice Well was laid out with gardens and fountains at the spring.
 Today some people still believe in the healing powers of the well.
 In 1966 the railway to Bridgwater was closed.

 In 1978 Somerset Rural Life Museum opened.
 In the 1980s another museum opened in a house called the Tribunal.
 This building dates from the 15th century but despite its name it was never a courtroom.
-In the late 20th century Glastonbury was also a centre of sheepskin clothing.
+In the late 20th century Glastonbury was also a center of sheepskin clothing.
 There was also a livestock market.
 The annual Glastonbury Festival of pop music began in 1971.
-In the late 20th century Glastonbury became a centre of the new age movement and there are now many healers in the town.
+In the late 20th century Glastonbury became a center of the new age movement and there are now many healers in the town.
 Its new age connections now draws many visitors to the town.
 Today the population of Glastonbury is 8,000.

 A timeline of Glastonbury

 A history of Somerton